England national football team manager: National significance

 The England manager's job has been compared in importance to that of the Prime Minister.
 Passion for football as England's national sport is coupled with patriotism and Wembley Stadium as the "home" of football.
 The dismissal or appointment of an England manager is front-page news and the subject of intense interest.
 Large sums are wagered on England winning, and during tournaments the country is festooned in Saint George's flags; during the 2006 World Cup, 27% of English adults bought a flag in one month alone.
 Shops and offices will be deserted as vast numbers of people watch the game.

 The England manager's job is made more complex by his dependence on the co-operation of clubs and their managers in releasing players for friendlies, and "club versus country" conflict is said to have happened when permission is refused, given reluctantly, or negotiated.
 There are also repeated comments that the length of the English season (the top flight plays 38 league matches) is unhelpful for preparing tired players for major tournaments, but the self-interest of the Premier League makes a reduction in the number of games unlikely, particularly in light of the 2008 proposal for Game 39, a match played between Premier League clubs outside the country.
-This combination of factors, coupled with England's mediocre record in major championships has led to the England manager's job being described as the "impossible job".
+This combination of factors, coupled with England's underwhelming record in major championships has led to the England manager's job being described as the "impossible job".